Hexus-One/ets2_autopilot2/README.md

 - there is a destination set (i.e. a red line is visible in the GPS display).
 - the truck icon in the GPS display is on top of the red navigation line

-To stop the auto-steer, you can break one of these conditions, e.g. alt-tab out of the game, pause the game or hide the GPS by changing the Route Advisor to another page.
-The last method is the only way to manually steer the truck while the program is running.
+To stop the auto-steer, you can break one of these conditions, e.g. alt-tab out of the game, pause the game, change the GPS zoom, or hide the GPS by changing the Route Advisor to another page.
+The last two methods allow you to manually steer the truck while the program is running.

 ## Contributing